 What is Orilissa?

-Orilissa is a prescription medicine used to treat moderate to severe pain associated with endometriosis.
+Orilissa is used to treat moderate to severe pain caused by endometriosis.

 How should I take Orilissa?

 Take Orilissa exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Take the medicine at the same time each day, with or without food.